tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

         slave.pcm "default"
     }

+Note:This might not be enough to make downmixing working, see [2].
+So, you might also need to add pcm.!default "plug:surround51" or pcm.!default "plug:surround40".
+Only one vdownmix plug can be used; if you have 7.1 channels, you will need to use surround71 instead the configuration above.
+A good example, which includes a configuration that makes both vdownmix and dmix working, can be found here.

 Mixing
 ------

-> Software mixing (dmix)
+Mixing enables multiple applications to output sound at the same time.
+Most discrete sound cards support hardware mixing, which is enabled by default if available.
+Integrated motherboard sound cards (such as Intel HD Audio), usually do not support hardware mixing.
+On such cards, software mixing is done by an ALSA plugin called dmix.
+This feature is enabled automatically if hardware mixing is unavailable.

+> Manually enabling dmix

 Note:For ALSA 1.0.9rc2 and higher on analog sound outputs you do not need to setup dmix.
 Dmix is enabled as default for soundcards which do not support hardware mixing.

-If that does not work however, it is a matter of simply creating a .asoundrc file in your home folder with the following contents.
+To manually enable dmix is a matter of simply creating a .asoundrc file in your home folder with the following contents.

     pcm.dsp {
         type plug